Science of Survival

-Science of Survival is a 1951 book by L. Ron Hubbard, extending his earlier writings on Dianetics.
-Its original subtitle was "simplified, faster dianetic techniques", although more recent editions have the subtitle "Prediction of human behavior".
-It is one of the canonical texts of Scientology.
+Science of Survival is a 1951 pseudoscientific book by L. Ron Hubbard which continues to be published by the Church of Scientology as part of Scientology's canon.
+According to Jon Atack, the title Science of Survival was chosen "to appeal to readers of Korzybski's highly popular Science and Sanity", and Hubbard even acknowledged Korzybski in the book.
+Its original subtitle was "simplified, faster dianetic techniques", although later editions were subtitled "Prediction of human behavior".

-The title of Science of Survival alludes to Science and Sanity, a highly popular work by Alfred Korzybski, the founder of general semantics.
-Hubbard acknowledged Korzybski's contributions in the book.

-It has remained perpetually in print over the years, and is currently published by Bridge Publications, Inc.

-Science of Survival was the follow-up to Hubbard's best-selling Dianetics: The Modern Science of Mental Health.
-It expanded significantly on Dianetics, setting out what Hubbard called the "dynamics of behaviour" and provided descriptions of new techniques of Dianetics processing that Hubbard described as being faster and simpler than those that he had advanced previously.
-In the book, Hubbard introduced two concepts that were later to become key elements of Scientology: theta and the tone scale.
-He also endorsed the concept of past lives.
+The book set out what Hubbard called the "dynamics of behavior" and provided descriptions of new techniques of Dianetics processing that Hubbard described as being faster and simpler than those that he had advanced previously.
+In the book, Hubbard introduced two concepts that were later to become key elements of Scientology—theta and the tone scale—and also endorsed the concept of past lives.
+The book has been criticized for its inhumane suggestions that target some classes of the population.